-- There are three main types of leishmaniasis – visceral (often known as kala-azar and the most serious form of the disease), cutaneous (the most common), and mucocutaneous.
+- There are three main forms of leishmaniases – visceral (often known as kala-azar and the most serious form of the disease), cutaneous (the most common), and mucocutaneous.

 - Leishmaniasis is linked to environmental changes such as deforestation, building of dams, irrigation schemes and urbanization.

-Leishmaniasis is caused by a protozoa parasite from over 20 leishmania species and is transmitted to humans by the bite of infected female phlebotomine sandflies.
-There are three main types of the disease:
+Leishmaniasis is caused by a protozoa parasite from over 20 Leishmania species and is transmitted to humans by the bite of infected female phlebotomine sandflies.
+There are three main forms of the disease:

 - Visceral leishmaniasis (VL also known as kala-azar) is fatal if left untreated.
 It is characterized by irregular bouts of fever, weight loss, enlargement of the spleen and liver, and anaemia.
 It is highly endemic in the Indian subcontinent and in East Africa.
 An estimated 200 000 to 400 000 new cases of VL occur worldwide each year.
 Over 90% of new cases occur in six countries: Bangladesh, Brazil, Ethiopia, India, South Sudan, and Sudan.

 - Cutaneous leishmaniasis (CL) is the most common form of leishmaniasis and causes ulcers on exposed parts of the body, leaving life-long scars and serious disability.
-About one-third of CL cases occur in the Americas, the Mediterranean basin, and the Middle East and Central Asia.
+About 95% of CL cases occur in the Americas, the Mediterranean basin, and the Middle East and Central Asia.
+Over two-third of CL new cases occur in six countries: Afghanistan, Algeria, Brazil, Colombia, Iran (Islamic Republic of) and the Syrian Arab Republic.
 An estimated 0.7 million to 1.3 million new cases occur worldwide annually.

 - Mucocutaneous leishmaniasis leads to partial or total destruction of mucous membranes of the nose, mouth and throat.
-Most cases are reported in Bolivia, Brazil and Peru.
+Almost 90% of mucocutaneous leishmaniasis cases occurs in the Plurinational State of Bolivia, Brazil and Peru.

 Leishmaniasis is transmitted through the bites of infected female phlebotomine sandflies.
 The epidemiology of leishmaniasis depends on the characteristics of the parasite species, the local ecological characteristics of the transmission sites, current and past exposure of the human population to the parasite and human behaviour.

-In the Mediterranean Basin, kala-azar occurs in rural areas, in villages in mountainous regions and also in some periurban areas, where leishmania parasites live on dogs and other animals.
+In the Mediterranean Basin, visceral leishmaniasis is the main form of the disease.
+It occurs in rural areas, in villages in mountainous regions and also in some periurban areas, where Leishmania parasites live on dogs and other animals.

-Transmission generally occurs in rural areas below 600 m above sea level, with a heavy annual rainfall, with a mean humidity above 70%, a temperature range of 15–38 °C, abundant vegetation, subsoil water and alluvial soil.
+In South-East Asia, visceral leishmaniasis is the main form of the disease.
+Transmission generally occurs in rural areas below 600m above sea level, with a heavy annual rainfall, with a mean humidity above 70%, a temperature range of 15–38 °C, abundant vegetation, subsoil water and alluvial soil.
 The disease is most common in agricultural villages where houses are frequently constructed with mud walls and earthen floors, and cattle and other livestock live close to humans.

-In East Africa, there are frequent outbreaks of kala-azar in in the northern Acacia–Balanite savanna and the southern savanna and forest areas where sandflies live around termite mounds.
+In East Africa, there are frequent outbreaks of visceral leishmaniasis in in the northern Acacia–Balanite savanna and the southern savanna and forest areas where sandflies live around termite mounds.

 Cutaneous leishmaniasis occurs in the highlands of Ethiopia and other places in East Africa, where increased human–fly contact occurs in villages built on rock hills or river banks, which are the natural habitat of hyraxes.

-Agricultural projects and irrigation schemes can increase the prevalence of one form of cutaneous leishmaniasis as people who have no immunity to the disease move in to to work on the projects.
+In Afro-Eurasia, cutaneous leishmaniasis is the main form of the disease.
+Agricultural projects and irrigation schemes can increase the prevalence of cutaneous leishmaniasis as people who have no immunity to the disease move in to work on the projects.

-Another form is characterized by large outbreaks in densely populated cities, especially during war and large-scale population migration.
+Large outbreaks in densely populated cities also occur, especially during war and large-scale population migration.

 Kala-azar in the Americas is very similar to that found in the Mediterranean Basin.
 The habit of keeping dogs and other domestic animals inside the house is thought to promote human infection.